A packed food and wine festival takes over the rugged Grampians region of Victoria

 The Grampians Grape Escape gives foodies, families and international visitors the opportunity to drink and graze their way through the offerings of more than 100 of Western Victoria’s purveyors of wine, fine food and produce.

 The festival has grown remarkably since its inception 25 years ago.
 With the inclusion of partnered events run throughout April, the festival is now a month-long celebration of quality food and wine which culminates in a weekend event, held during the first weekend of May in Halls Gap.

 Each year special guest chefs conduct cooking demonstrations over the festival weekend.
+This year, the line-up welcomes talented chefs Colin Fassnidge and Sarah Glover.
 Grape Escapers will also get master classes with local chefs and wine appreciation classes with local vintners, while connoisseurs will bid for the best Shiraz from the Grampians region in the hotly contested Barrique Auction.

 Punters can settle in for a few live sets from local musicians, while the little ones can pet native animals, paint a boomerang, stomp grapes and become pros at potting herbs.
 On Sunday, kids activities include pasta making, chef's hat decorating and a rock climbing wall.